DTP587/PID-Blender/README.md

 ### Background \& Motivation

 For my current work, I needed a blender that could be operated with good control over the exact impeller speed.
-Initially, I wired dimmer switch into a typical household blender, but found that it was incredibly difficult to maintain the speed accurately and repeatably, especially at low speeds ($<6000\;rpm$).
+Initially, I wired dimmer switch into a typical household blender, but found that it was incredibly difficult to maintain the speed accurately and repeatably, especially at low speeds (< $6000$ $rpm$).
 To improve performance, it was clear what was required was a system that could control the speed dynamically.

-The blenders I have been controlling range between $600\;W$ to $2\;kW$ peak power, which they can sustain for a maximum of $\approx1\;min$ before they get dangerously hot (and melt-y).
+The blenders I have been controlling range between $600$ $W$ to $2$ $kW$ peak power, which they can sustain for a maximum of $\approx 1$ $min$ before they get dangerously hot (and melt-y).
 Some come with automatic sensors to detect when they are overheating and shut-off automatically to save the motor.
-From my testing, I recommend following the manufacturer's recommendations alternating running it for $1\;min$ **ON** with a subsequent minimum of $1\;min$ **OFF** to allow it to cool down.
+From my testing, I recommend following the manufacturer's recommendations alternating running it for $1$ $min$ **ON** with a subsequent minimum of $1$ $min$ **OFF** to allow it to cool down.

 ### Disclaimer!